Bybit freeze exposé highlights decentralization transparency issues

 Researchers used artificial intelligence (AI), alongside manual review, to look into 166 different blockchains to determine their freezing capabilities.

-The full report found 16 chains utilizing three methods of freezing mechanisms, such as hardcoded public blacklists, config file-based freezing methods utilizing private blacklists, and a blacklist enforced through an on-chain smart contract.
+The full report found 16 chains utilizing three methods of freezing mechanisms, namely hardcoded public blacklists, config file-based freezing methods utilizing private blacklists, and a blacklist enforced through an on-chain smart contract.

 Hardcoded freezing mechanisms are built directly into the chain and are utilized by Binance’s BNB Chain, as well as Chiliz, Viction, XDC Network, and VeChain.